K9 Thunder: Extended range munitions

 In October 2013, the DAPA announced a future plan for K9 upgrades along with a new extended range ammunition starting in 2014.

 In August 2014, Hanwha and Poongsan were selected as the preferred bidders for new extended ammunition used for both the K9 and the K55A1.
 The two companies will compete to win the project.

 In July 2019, Hanwha was removed from the new ammunition project due to unsatisfactory results, making Poongsan the sole bidder.

 In November 2020, new extended-range ammunition by Poongsan was accepted for service after years of tests.
 The new ammunition combines BB (base bleed) with RAP (rocket-assisted propulsion), reaching 54 km with HE or 45 km with DP-ICM.
 The manufacturing will start in 2022, and will be operational by 2023.
 However, the introduction was delayed as 5 out of 77 items did not meet the standards during heat wave and cold wave tests.

-In February 2023, the South Korean military accepted new high performance 5.56×45mm NATO and 7.62×51mm NATO ammunition that increases performance by three times compared to previous models.
-The new technology can be applied on any projectiles, allowing K9 Thunder to possibly increase the range by three times.
-The technology is patented in the United States, Russia, the European Union, and other countries.

 In August 2023, Poongsang Corporation announced completion the 60 km extended range ammunition development.
 The new ammunition was expected to enter service in 2024.

 On 6 February 2024, the DAPA announced completion of the 54 km extended range program.
 New ammunition, known as LAP, is scheduled for mass production in 2024.

 On 29 May 2025 at MADEX 2025, Poongsan said the 60 km range ammunition named "ERM-HE" (Extended Range Munition-High Explosive) has 30 m circular error probability (CEP).